Handbook of Business Procedures

 Overdrafts are used to provide temporary spending authority for an account for various reasons.
 Generally, overdrafts do not automatically carry over to the new fiscal year.
 Note: If the increase in spending authority is due to a permanent change to an approved service center proposal, a transfer document must be processed in the FRMS Transfer System to increase the department’s budget.
 An overdraft should not be requested.

 The guarantee account associated with the service center must be used to cover deficits prior to requesting an overdraft.
-An authorized signer on the budget group (*DEFINE GG5 command) should send a written request via email to Costing and Analysis (C&A) in Financial Services at firstname.lastname@example.org.
+An authorized signer on the budget group (*DEFINE GG5 command) should send a written request via email to Federal Reporting at email@example.com.

 Overdraft approval requests must include the following information: